spritecan01/Just-Dance-Now-Archives/README.md

 # Just-Dance-Now-Archives
 Created by: wii sports bowling ball and CamiCami

-NOTE: Some files were created manually due to the inability to restore certain files.
+NOTE: Some files were created manually or taken from servers due to the inability to restore certain files.
+All credits go to:

 Credits: alexo, Vintage, captainbob, lonedancer03, ramstein, mitchy and the Just Dance Helper and Just Dance Melody server